 - Permanent agenda item only for Israel.
 Israel is the only country at the Human Rights Council whose human rights record is examined under a special agenda item (No. 7), while all other countries’ records are scrutinized in the general debate.

 - More condemnatory resolutions than any other country.
 Each year, Israel is condemned in at least four annual resolutions (five until 2020 when two of the resolutions were combined) and is the subject of at least five critical reports, while oppressive regimes like Iran, North Korea, and Belarus are criticized in only one resolution.
 Most of the world’s worst regimes are not subject to any criticism.

 - Discriminatory UN mandate.
 The UN human rights expert on Palestine is mandated only to investigate “Israel’s violations” of international law, and not violations by the Palestinian Authority or Hamas.
-Therefore, he routinely ignores abuses by Palestinian actors against the human rights of both Israelis and Palestinians, including Hamas rocket and terror attacks against Israelis, Palestinian Authority arbitrary arrest and torture of Palestinians, and Hamas torture and extrajudicial executions of Palestinians.
+Therefore, she routinely ignores abuses by Palestinian actors against the human rights of both Israelis and Palestinians, including Hamas rocket and terror attacks against Israelis, Palestinian Authority arbitrary arrest and torture of Palestinians, and Hamas torture and extrajudicial executions of Palestinians.
 Moreover, she repeatedly rejects Israel’s right to exist, justifies Palestinian attacks against Israelis, and defends terrorists.

-Grants impunity for most of the world’s worst regimes, adopting zero resolutions on gross human rights abuses perpetrated in, among others, Algeria, China, Cuba, Egypt, Gaza, Iraq, Nicaragua, Pakistan, Russia, Turkey, Zimbabwe.
+Grants impunity for most of the world’s worst regimes, adopting zero resolutions on gross human rights abuses perpetrated in, among others, Algeria, China, Cuba, Egypt, Gaza, Iraq, Pakistan, Turkey, Zimbabwe.

 Includes as members serial violators of human rights who use their position as a false badge of international legitimacy.
-Members have included China, Cuba, Egypt, Eritrea, Libya, Mauritania, Nigeria, Pakistan, Qatar, Russia, Saudi Arabia, United Arab Emirates, and Venezuela.
+Members have included China, Cuba, Egypt, Eritrea, Libya, Mauritania, Nigeria, Pakistan, Qatar, Russia, Saudi Arabia, Qatar, and Venezuela.

 Appoints dictatorships to leadership positions on key human rights panels.
-For example, in 2015, the Human Rights Council appointed Saudi Arabia to the Consultative Group, a 5-member group of ambassadors that has the power to select top officials, including an expert on women’s rights, who shape international human rights standards and report on violations worldwide.
+For example, in 2020 the Human Rights Council appointed China to the Consultative Group, a 5-member group of ambassadors that has the power to select top officials, including an expert on women’s rights, who shape international human rights standards and report on violations worldwide.
 In 2015, Saudi Arabia was appointed to the Consultative Group.